aapplebaum/kipple-data/README.md

     * The sha256 values correspond to the original version.
 * There may be some names solely consisting of "-<X>".

+# Why this format? #
+   The memmap'd format for storage probably isn't ideal -- it would be better to have stored + shared the malware as feature sets similar to how EMBER stores the data.
+However, to save time during testing we would effectively add all newly generated malware samples to the existing memmap'd set, letting us run quicker tests.
+Hopefully at some point in the future I'll go through and revise the format storage.

 # Usage #
 **Assuming you've already unzipped**, the following code would be an example of running a classifier over the kipple data:
 ```